kubedb/docs/docs/guides/proxysql/initialization/script_source.md

 Here:

-* `configuration.init.secretName` references the `proxysql-init-raw` Secret containing the raw ProxySQL configuration fragments.
+- `configuration.init.secretName` references the `proxysql-init-raw` Secret that holds the raw configuration fragments.
-* Since `MySQLUsers.cnf` specifies each user's `password` explicitly, KubeDB does **not** automatically retrieve backend credentials, unlike `init.inline`.
+- Because `MySQLUsers.cnf` supplies each user's `password` explicitly, KubeDB does **not** fetch credentials from the backend — unlike `init.inline`.
-* Each configuration fragment is copied directly into the generated `proxysql.cnf` and loaded by ProxySQL during startup.
-The resulting frontend users, query rules, and global variables are then available through the ProxySQL admin interface.
+- Each fragment is copied directly into the generated `proxysql.cnf` and loaded by ProxySQL at startup.
+The resulting users, query rules, and variables are then visible through the ProxySQL admin interface.
-* Because the Secret is used as-is, ensure that every configuration fragment follows valid ProxySQL configuration syntax before applying it.

 Apply the Secret and the ProxySQL object: